vytautas-sablinskas/OnlineMMOBot/README.md

 # Online MMO Bot
-Bot is **OUTDATED**, verification to website and login has to be done manually.
+Bot is **OUTDATED**, verification to the website and login has to be done manually.

 ## Introduction
 The MMO Bot is an automated tool designed for the game [SimpleMMO](https://web.simple-mmo.com).